phpactor/phpactor/README.md

 Also returns JSON with `--format=json` and filesystem scope can be specified with `--filesystem`.

-### Method References
+### Member References

-Find methods.
-When no options are provided all methods in the scope will be listed.
-If class is given, then all method calls on that class or any of its subclasses.
-If a method is given then only show calls to that method.
+Find class members.
+When no options are provided all members in the scope will be listed.
+If class is given, then all references to class members on that class or any of its subclasses.
+If a member name is given then only show references to that member.

+Member type can be specified via `--type=method` etc.

 ```bash
 $ phpactor references:method --class="Symfony\\Component\\Console\\Input\\InputInterface"